U.S. national anthem protests: 1960s and 1970s

-Civil rights movement
+Civil rights activities

 At the same time, Civil Rights became an important cause which led to anthem protests.
 The 1968 Olympics Black Power salute was a political demonstration conducted by African-American athletes Tommie Smith and John Carlos during their medal ceremony at the 1968 Summer Olympics in the Olympic Stadium in Mexico City.
 After having won gold and bronze medals, respectively, in the 200 meter running event, they turned on the podium to face their flags, and to hear the American national anthem, "The Star-Spangled Banner".
 Each athlete raised a black-gloved fist, and kept them raised until the anthem had finished.
 In addition, Smith, Carlos, and Australian silver medalist Peter Norman all wore human rights badges on their jackets.
 In his autobiography, Silent Gesture, Smith stated that the gesture was not a "Black Power" salute, but a "human rights salute".
 The event is regarded as one of the most overtly political statements in the history of the modern Olympic Games.

 In 1969, University of Wyoming coach Lloyd Eaton dismissed 14 black football players who requested to wear black armbands to protest the racial slurs they faced during games, particularly against BYU.
 When the two teams played in 1971, about 50 students at UW refused to stand during the national anthem and wore black armbands during the game.
 Another place where African Americans refused to stand during the anthem in 1971 was at Northern Illinois University basketball games, which led to widespread criticism.

 The protests became widespread, and in some cases, arrangements were made for the anthem to be played before athletes left the locker room.
 Lew Alcindor, later known as Kareem Abdul-Jabbar, began to refuse to stand at UCLA basketball games, and in response the anthem was played before the players left the locker room in the UCLA-University of Washington game.
 UCLA's coach John Wooden denied that Alcindor or any other UCLA player he coached had refused to stand for the anthem, while sometimes the anthem was played while the team was in the locker room or even during warm ups.
 The same was done when the five starters of Florida State University's basketball team, all African American, played Tulane University in 1971 in New Orleans.

 At the 1972 Summer Olympics, two American 400 m runners, Vincent Matthews (gold medalist) and Wayne Collett (silver medalist), staged a protest on the victory podium, talking to each other and failing to stand at attention during the medal ceremony.
 They were banned by the IOC, as Tommie Smith and John Carlos had been in the 1968 Summer Olympics.
 Since John Smith had pulled a hamstring in the final and had been ruled unfit to run, the United States were forced to scratch from the 4×400 m relay.

 Civil rights based protests continued into the late 1970s.
 In 1978, a student was barred from receiving his diploma in Dayton, Ohio for refusing to sing.